Skip to content

 The prep function has a bit more logic to it.
 If we have leftover sandwiches we don't want to waste them.
 So we will only make more sandwiches if we don't have enough for everyone and we will only make the number of sandwiches we need to feed everybody.

-Like most model checkers, Fault uses bounded loops which means that Fault will only “run” the model for a certain number of steps.
+Like most model checkers, Fault uses bounded model checking which means that Fault will only "run" the model for a fixed number of steps.
 It will not check an infinite amount of time.

 day = new lunch;